 October is Domestic Violence Awareness Month (DVAM)

-1 in 3 women in Rhode Island has experienced domestic violence.
+Nearly 1 in 2 Rhode Islanders has experienced domestic violence.

 Domestic abuse happens in every city and town in our state.
 Victims and survivors are our friends and family members, our neighbors, and our coworkers.